mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - Sales and Net Profit: the most important ones; then, we continue downwards with the remaning items on the income statement
   - Compute percentages of increase/decrease
   - Sales have increased, but net profit has decreased
-  - Sales or Reevenues: why have they increased?
+  - Sales or Revenues: why have they increased?
     - Higher prices?
 Higher qunatities?
     - New products?
 New customers?
     - Differentiation?
 Low-cost?
     - ...
 - Gross Margin: compute percetange Gross Margin / Sales: it has decreased slightly
   - Higher purchase cost?
 No discounts?
-  - Different prodduct mix?
+  - Different product mix?
 Higher % of low margin products?
   - Lower selling price?
   - Lower productivity? (specially for manufacturing firms)
   - ...